-Can You Use Parchment Paper in an Air Fryer?
+Can You Put Parchment Paper in an Air Fryer?

 While the short answer is yes, there are some caveats and safety issues that you should consider before and while you’re cooking with parchment paper in your air fryer.

-First of all, the air fryer was not designed to require parchment paper or foil.
+First of all, the appliance was not designed to require parchment paper or foil.
 It has a non-stick surface and a basket to catch any drippings.
 There are holes in the basket that help the air circulate around the food to cook it properly.

 When you introduce other elements, such as parchment paper into the process, things can go awry.
-Overall, the best way to cook in the air fryer is without it.
+Overall, the best way to cook is without it.

 However, using parchment paper can have various benefits, such as easier clean-up after cooking and to keep foods from sticking to the bottom of the basket, especially when the non-stick surface has worn away.

 In these situations, it might be beneficial to use parchment paper on the bottom of the basket.
 I use it once in a while, depending on what I’m cooking, and it’s definitely useful.

 The issue to be aware of is that parchment paper can catch fire in the air fryer.
 The paper is so light that it can float up into the heating element without you knowing it and start a fire.
 If the fire catches hold, it can destroy the entire air fryer and even start a house fire.